 - We share our views through ESG insight articles.
-To date, we have published articles on the interconnections between climate change and biodiversity, investor perspectives on biodiversity and COP15, and a new year for nature. - Updated Our Approach to Climate Change in 2022 to include a commitment to continue assessing the role of land use dynamics in climate change mitigation and adaptation. - Participated in the United Nations PRI delegation at COP15, the United Nations Convention on Biological Diversity's global conference.
+To date, we have published articles on topics including interconnections between climate change and biodiversity, the COP15 conference and other related issues.
+See here for recent articles. - Participated in the United Nations PRI delegation at COP15, the United Nations Convention on Biological Diversity's global conference. - Include content in Our Approach to Responsible Investment about climate change and nature as systemic ESG factors.